 If an addicted family member seeks the support of a recovery group or seeks inpatient treatment for their disease and maintains abstinence for a period of time, it’s easy for family members to believe that they have been cured and the problem is solved.
 However, maintaining sobriety takes work and addicts often relapse.
 If other family members have unrealistic expectations about recovery, a setback by the addict can be seen as a devastating situation, eliciting blame in other family members that can damage relationships.

 It’s important for all family members to understand that there is no cure for addiction and when or if a relapse occurs, there are ways to support the addict to get back on track.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 How to Help Yourself, Other Family Members and the Addict